-such other information as is necessary to enable the Pipeline Operator to comply with any Legal Requirement;
+such other information as is necessary to enable the Pipeline Operator to comply with any Legal Requirement; and

-where the Pipeline Operator has in place a Manual, any other details specified in the Manual.
+any other details specified in the Manual, the UK Link Manual or the IGTAD.
 The Supply Meter Point Reference Number will continue to be assigned to a Supply Meter Point which has been Isolated.

 The Supply Point Registration Number of a Supply Point and the Supply Meter Point Reference Number of any Supply Meter Point will not be changed during the relevant Supply Point Registration.